 Functional GI and motility disorders, such as functional abdominal pain syndrome or irritable bowel syndrome, are chronic conditions.
 They affect individuals of all ages, including kids and teens.
 Back-to-school time can bring up some situations that cause children and parents to feel stress or anxiety.
 If your child has been diagnosed with one of these disorders, here are some rules of thumb for navigating through this exciting, yet challenging, time of year.

 Every child complains of a bellyache now and then.
 How can a parent tell if a child’s functional GI symptoms are acting up or not?
-When is it time to call the doctor?
+When is it time to call your healthcare provider?
 Here are a few tips to keep in mind:

 - Some bellyaches come from too much excitement or from worrying.